 The first bottle has a metal cap with a peculiar ring: it’s Lagerfeld Classic by Karl Lagerfeld, a woody fragrance created by Ron Winnegrad and launched in 1978.
 Can you imagine Montana wearing a Karl Lagerfeld perfume?
 I personally don’t but I guess this bottle was probably chosen for its decorative value.

 The second bottle is Eau de Calandre by Paco Rabanne, a flanker of Calandre, the Michel Hy fragrance launched in 1969.
 This is an unusual choice.
-Eau de Calandre was marketed as a women’s fragrance, so the question is?
-Did Montana wear it, thus showing an expectedly modern taste in perfumes?
-Or did Elvira wear it?
-The answer could obviously be simpler, if we assume that even this one was chosen only as a decoration.
+Eau de Calandre was marketed as a women’s fragrance, so the question is: did Montana wear it, thus showing an expectedly modern taste in perfumes?
+Or did Elvira wear it instead?
+The answer could obviously be simpler, if we assume that this one too was chosen only as a decoration.

 One thought on “Scarface (1983)”